OMaraLab/MD_run_scripts/README.md

 ## The most important thing

-**Q:** Hey I deleted a file on the supercomputer by mistake, how do I get it back **A:** Unless you are absurdly lucky, you probably can't.
+**Q:** Hey I deleted a file on the supercomputer by mistake, how do I get it back?

+**A:** Unless you are absurdly lucky, you probably can't.

 Be careful!
 Only delete things when you are 100% sure you are done with them, and that you will never need them again.
 Always double check your deletion commands before you use them and make sure they are going to do what you expect.  **Always remember: If you delete something and you don't have a backup, there is a good chance it is *gone!***